-It should be assume that there will NOT be time to do laundry, however, you should pack as lightly as possible.
-We recommend one large suitcase or duffel bag (checked baggage) per person, and a school-sized backpack for your carry-on.
-Note that you will be responsible for packing and transporting your own bags numerous times during the trip, so if you can’t carry your bags, they are too heavy!
+It should be assumed that there WILL NOT be time to do laundry, however, you should pack as lightly as possible.
+We recommend one large suitcase or a duffel bag (checked baggage) per person, and a school-sized backpack for your carry-on.
+We recommend that you carry important, personal and valuable items (such as medications) in your carry-on.

-Winter Packing List:
+Summer Packing List:

-- 6 short sleeved shirts
+- 12 short sleeved shirts or tank tops

-- 1 bathing suit
+- 2 bathing suits